zsfelber/qmlweb/README.md

 property string indexprop;
 Resolving aliases as specified by qml standard (as expected, it doesn't see same object aliases, resolves property/property and property/element overload cases)

-Changed init time load strategy: for a single property (in engine.applyProperties), it aborts when a binding has not yet initialized, signal evaluation reached uninitilized expression, or so.
-Then it places them to 1 single engine.pendingOperations queue, then attempts to resolve them again at startup finish.
+Changed init time load strategy: for a single property (in engine.applyProperties), it aborts (temporally omits it) when a binding has not yet initialized, signal evaluation reached uninitilized expression, or so.
+Then it places them to 1 single engine.pendingOperations queue.
+After whole load cycle it attempts to resolve all of them subsequentially, from a queue in the exact order it appeared initially.
 It became more flexible and intelligent.

+JS Object oriented implementation of qml inheritance (_proto chain) for stacking the context, like this.$component, this._proto.$component, this._proto._proto.$component ...)
+1 single stack of loader components, Component's import cache variables, $context and 'this' object hirearchy (_protos) cover everything intuitively, the as - intended way.
+Main abstraction 1 is now "Component" that covers file loading stack, context inheritance (prototyping from top-to-bottom).
+Main 2 is classes.js/construct method which manages object inheritance (which now also deals with a prototype chain, but from bottom-to-top as for traversing the include graph from current type (QML) to the supertype (element tag QML) operation, thus starting this from the QObject supertype, as intended).

 Removed namespace objects, global executionContext, global $basePath stacks, componentScope+objectScope, importContextId or so.
 These were too much complexity, source of a lot of experienced and possible bugs.I simplified it.
 Now using 1 single function parameter almost across whole api consequently :
 - current object passed as "this" func.call(obj,...), func.apply(obj,...), func.bind(obj,...) as possible
-- object.$context points to a shared QMLContext instance for loaded top component, parent is engine.rootContext (!== but parent of rootObject.context : rootObject is alterable if loading multiple roots subsequently)
+- object.$context points to a shared QMLContext instance in every loaded top component, parent is engine.rootContext (!== but parent of rootObject.context : rootObject is alterable if loading multiple roots subsequently)
 - Actual object's Component (obj.$component) for the $basePath, and a couple of import cache container variables (no importContextId anymore)
-- "this" object and super (_proto) hierarchy for stacking the context (currently loaded element's QML hierarchy is as of this.$component, this._proto.$component, this._proto._proto.$component ...)
-- (QtObject.) $parent instead of isTopComponent ( isTopComponent===(!cur.$parent) cur.$context===cur.$parent.$parent(...top).$context )

 Minor coding style changes, simplifications eg:
 - using 1 flag variable in QMLBinding(ImplFunction/ImplBlock/.../Bidrection/Alias), QMLProperty(reasons,priviligezed/break readonly, break bidirectional binding at set)